5 Code Refactoring Techniques to Improve Your Code

 2. Replace Magic Numbers with Symbolic Constants

 Magic numbers are hard-coded values with unclear meaning.
 Replacing them with named constants makes your code more readable and maintainable.
+It will make future developers or even AI understand why the specific number is being used.

 Example